 - Sexual orientation

-Consumers have the right to request to opt out of the selling or sharing of their sensitive personal information under the CPRA as outlined in section 1798.121 of the law.
+Under this amended law, consumers have the right to request to opt out of the selling or sharing of their sensitive personal information, as outlined in section 1798.121.

-To ensure your users can act on this data privacy right, you’re required to put a clear and conspicuous “Do Not Sell or Share My Personal Information” link on the homepage of your website or app.
+To ensure users can act on this privacy right, businesses must put a clear, conspicuous “Do Not Sell or Share My Personal Information” link on the homepage of their website or app.

-But if you process sensitive personal information, you also need to include a “Limit the Use of My Sensitive Personal Information” link, as consumers now have the right to limit the processing of this type of data under the CPRA.
+If you process sensitive personal information, you also need a “Limit the Use of My Sensitive Personal Information” link, as consumers also have the right to limit the processing of SPI under the CCPA as amended by the CPRA.

-The law goes on to clarify that businesses do not need to include the link if opt-out preference signals from consumers sent with their consent by a platform, technology, or mechanism are used and followed, as shown in the highlighted text below.
+But the law clarifies that businesses don’t need to include links if opt-out preference signals from consumers sent with their consent by a platform, technology, or mechanism are used and followed, as shown in the screenshot below.

 The platforms, technology, and mechanisms referenced in this part of the law refer to browser settings like Global Privacy Control (GPC), which alert websites of a user’s consent preferences as soon as they enter the site.